Fishing Tips

 - Depth changes fast.
 Watch the sounder, adjust drop length, keep baits where fish feed

 Shark hunters know the drill.
-Shark fishing enthusiasts rely on current to spread scent and keep baits moving.
+Miami shark fishing relies on current to spread scent and keep baits moving.
 The wrong angle, and your offering drifts out of the strike zone in minutes.
 The right setup holds it in place, letting scent trails build and drawing in big fish.
 Every detail matters.
 Weight, leader length, even hook placement.
 The current exposes every weakness in your rig.
-Our team at Nomad Fishing Charters has fine-tuned these setups over countless trips, so guests can focus on the fight, not the frustration.
+Our team has fine-tuned these setups over countless trips, so guests can focus on the fight, not the frustration.

 Staying Safe When the Water Moves

-- Always check anchor set.
-Weak hold means lost ground fast
+- Always check the anchor set.
+A weak hold means lost ground fast

 - Plan drifts before you start.
-Know where you’ll end up, not just where you begin
+Know where you will end up, not just where you begin

 - Keep an eye on weather.
 Wind against current stacks up waves and makes resets harder